.

 Capacity Building and Human Resource Development

 India has been contributing towards human resource development, capacity building and skills up-gradation of Liberians.
 Under the India-Africa Forum Summit I and II (IAFS I and II), India committed to set up an Information Technology Centre, a Farm Science Centre and a Training Centre for Women in the Solar Energy sector.
-A Vocational Training Centre for Women is being set up at Buchanan County near capital Monrovia by Barefoot College, Tilonia.
 Liberia has been a beneficiary country of the PAN African e-network project and is appreciative of the project.

-India provides70 training slots under the Indian Technical & Economic Cooperation (ITEC) & 6 ICCR scholarships for post-graduate studies.
+India provides 70 training slots under the Indian Technical & Economic Cooperation (ITEC) & 4 ICCR scholarships for under graduate / post-graduate studies annually.
+In addition, Liberian Defence personnel have also been allotted 7-8 slots for various defence courses/training under ITEC programme every year.
 Liberians have also been benefiting from other capacity building training programmes in India under the IAFS, Professional Course for Foreign Diplomats conducted by Ministry of External Affairs as well as under the US-Liberia-India trilateral cooperation programme.

 Indian Community